Montana Hemp & Hemp‑Derived Cannabinoid Laws (2026)

-This guide provides educational, state‑specific information on Montana hemp and hemp‑derived cannabinoid laws.
-It is for informational purposes only and not legal advice.
+This guide provides educational, state‑specific information on Montana’s hemp and hemp‑derived cannabinoid laws as of August 1, 2026.
+It is for educational purposes only and does not constitute legal advice.

 Montana hemp laws: quick overview